elynrfw/docs-test/docs/faqs/ris_basics/index.md

 Deprecated features are scheduled to be shut down and removed.

+> [!NOTE]
-Note: Depending on product maturity and engineering needs, a RIS product or feature may not go through every launch stage, and the time between launch phases may vary.
+> Depending on product maturity and engineering needs, a RIS product or feature may not go through
+> every launch stage, and the time between launch phases may vary.